Guaranteed transfers for community college? California may chart a path.

 A combined 70% of California community college students transfer to the UC system or the California State University system, with most going to CSU.
 Many students go straight from high school to community colleges, hoping that it will offer a path for them to get into the UC system, which has a more stringent set of admissions requirements.

 Selective schools in the UC system have come under fire for not accepting more transfer students.
-The proposed transfer admissions initiative came after Governor Gavin Newsom threatened to cut $20 million in state funding from UCLA if a transfer guarantee program was not created.
-However, the nonpartisan Legislative Analyst’s Office disagrees with the approach. noting that UCLA enrolls more transfer students “than any other UC campus.”
+The proposed transfer admissions initiative came after Gov. Gavin Newsom threatened to cut $20 million in state funding from UCLA if a transfer guarantee program was not created.
+However, the nonpartisan Legislative Analyst’s Office disagrees with the approach, noting that UCLA enrolls more transfer students “than any other UC campus.”

-"The University of California is grateful to Governor Newsom for getting us started on a path to developing a more streamlined and easily understandable set of requirements to achieve guaranteed admission to the system," Ryan King, a UC spokesperson wrote in a statement to the Monitor.
+“The University of California is grateful to Governor Newsom for getting us started on a path to developing a more streamlined and easily understandable set of requirements to achieve guaranteed admission to the system,” Ryan King, a UC spokesperson, wrote in a statement to the Monitor.
 He notes that the idea is still at the proposal stage, but that “achieving a more accessible transfer pathway” is a “shared goal.”

 The proposal would also create a uniform set of admittance criteria for the UC system for community college transfers.
 Overall, this would offer a clear path for students, including classes required and the GPA needed for admission – instead of students taking classes that they don’t need and trying specifically to meet individual requirements for each school.